benchristel/verse/docs/articles/talk.md

     - david nolan
     - jim coplien
     - bob martin
+    - gary bernhardt
+    - dhh
+    - liz keogh
     - zed shaw
+    - evan czaplicki
   - this is not entirely unexpected
   - they're all operating from different backgrounds, and in different contexts
   - what unites us?
-  - context includes the needs of the users, the development process, the tools used for development, and the backgrounds of the people designing and writing the code.
+  - context includes the needs of the users, the development practices, the tools used for development, and the backgrounds of the people designing and writing the code.
-  - of these, I believe that the processes and tools used to develop code are key.
+  - of these, I believe that the practices and tools used to develop code are key.
   - context is notably absent from a lot of the writing about software production--especially the element of